gabegomez014/Redirect_Manager/README.md

 Apache:

     Apache is a Web server software that is used within the overall product of Redirect Manager.
-Again, I interacted very little with Apache throughout this proecss, and this was left up to my Lead and Senior developers.
-I simply know that it has played a role with it.
+I had no interaction Apache throughout this proecss, and this was left up to my Lead and Senior developers.
+I simply know that it plays a role with the overall program.

 With that, everything is wrapped up.
 As I mentioned before, I would really like to stress that this is not a 100% general software program for having redirects go live.
 This is a software program that I had created, along with help from my Senior Developer and Lead Developer, in order to find a solution for making redirects go live quicker within the Citrix Systems, Inc. internal sites.
 This should serve as a skeleton and be expanded upon.
 At the moment, I have no plans to continue development on this project.
 I am putting this up for proof of work that I have done, and so that it can help anyone who may possibly need such a program themselves.